martinnirtl/dockma/README.md

 ### Code-Related

-- implement argument based command execution
-  - check all commands for arg count check and command usage definition
-  - add 'dynamic' bash completion
+- build command/solution to change selection without downing env in between
 - add support for env var prefix (eg. 'DOCKMA\_') and make configurable per environment (subcommand 'env set' is taken and should prob be changed to 'env act(ivate)')
-- build command/solution to change selection without downing env in between
-- format error messages which get logged with prefix 'Error: ' (not handed over to config.Save func) and include ':'
 - think about wrapping viper completely in config package
 - add logging for verbose output
   - inspect cmd only for external commands